-Theoretically, an individual share’s volatility doesn’t make a good or bad investment in and of itself.
-It’s a company’s ability to bring in and grow revenues and earnings that really dictates its potential success or failure as an investment, not what the market might price it at different points of time.
+Theoretically, an individual share’s volatility doesn’t make it a good or bad investment in and of itself.
+It’s a company’s ability to bring in and grow revenues and earnings that really dictates its potential success or failure as an investment asset.

 Many investors actually enjoy the volatility that the share market can bring.
 Wild price swings can be mentally painful, but can also offer regular opportunities to buy shares at a cheap valuation.